iamlab-cmu/robot-interface-public/README.md

 #### LibPoco issue

 libFranka requires libPoco, which can be installed using `sudo apt-get install libpoco-doc libpoco-dev`.
 However, trying to build libFranka might still fail since `CMAKE` cannot run ` find_package(Poco)` since there doesn't exist `/usr/local/lib/cmake/Poco/PocoConfig.cmake`.
+This is a peculiarity of libPoco which installs in a weird way without providing an option for us to link against it.

 To fix this we have copied the `libPoco.cmake` file in `{robot-interface-dir}/cmake`, and we add the following line to the CMakeLists.txt

 `list(INSERT CMAKE_MODULE_PATH 0 ${CMAKE_SOURCE_DIR}/cmake`